martijnbentum/ssh-audio-play/README.md

 Then you can use ssh-audio-play to stream audio from the remote machine to your local machine.

-in your python interpreter of the remote machine you can do:
+in your python interpreter on the remote machine you can do:

 ```python
 from ssh_audio_play import play_audio